Kapkot

-Kapkot or Kapkote is a village in Bageshwar district, Uttarakhand, India.
+Kapkot or Kapkote is a town in Bageshwar district, Uttarakhand, India.
 It houses the headquarters of Kapkot Tehsil, the largest administrative subdivision of Bageshwar district.
 It is known for being the last bus terminus on the route to Pindari Glacier.
 Kapkot is located almost 25 km from its district headquarters at Bageshwar.

 History

 The area that is now Kapkot was ruled by the Katyuris until the 16th century.
 Kapkot is first mentioned as a village located in Danpur Pargana of Kumaon District, British India.
 By the start of the 20th century, The London Missionary Society had a station, with a school and a dispensary at Kapkot.
 The British system of administration was abolished when India became independent in 1947 and Kapkot was assigned to the northern part of Almora tehsil in Almora district.
 The Kapkot tehsil was created on 12 September 1997, by transferring 214 villages of tahsil Bageshwar of Almora district.